 If I do not have a car, how do I get to the farm?

 The equine facility is located two miles from the main campus.
 A van is provided for transportation for all classes.
 Outside of class, you can usually find another student with a car heading out to the farm.

 Is there an extra fee to take equine classes?

-Yes, there is a nominal additional course fee for all classes involving horses.
+Yes, there are nominal additional course fees for all classes involving horses.

 Are there any internship opportunities?

 Yes, all students in the equine program are required to complete an internship.
 The location of this internship does not have to take place in Kentucky, but must be arranged before the internship takes place and credit is given.

 Are there work opportunities at the farm while in university?

 Yes, equine students who qualify for work-study can be employed at the farm throughout the school year or in other locations on campus.
 We may not have enough work for all students requesting work-study hours on the farm.
-There may be work opportunities available during the weeks of our summer horse camp program.
+There may be work opportunities available during the weeks of our summer programs.